lauradegrazia/MuSeD_sexism_detection_videos/README.md

 # MuSeD: A Multimodal Spanish Dataset for Sexism Detection

+This repository is associated with the research paper titled [**MuSeD: A Multimodal Spanish Dataset for Sexism Detection in Social Media Videos**](https://arxiv.org/abs/2504.11169).

 MuSeD is a Multimodal Spanish dataset for Sexism Detection on social media videos.

 Content is considered sexist in four main cases: